AndreaMav/es-theme-arcade-crt/README.md

 version 0.90

-This pre-release has this "Themes" optimez for arcade cabinet 15 khz crt :
+This pre-release has this "Themes" optimized for arcade cabinet, 15 khz, crt :

 - Commodore Amiga
 - Commodore 64